civol/HDLRuby/README.md

 end
 ```

-It is also possible to generate C or Python code from the sequencer using the `to_c` and `to_python` methods, respectively.
-For example, the commands below generate a C file and a Python file from `my_seq`.
-However, the synchronization commands are not yet supported.
+You can also generate C or Python code from the sequencer using the `to_c` and `to_python` methods, respectively.
+The following commands create equivalent C and Python files from `my_seq`:

 ```ruby
 File.open("sequencer_in_c.c","w" do |f|